hypercerts-org/hypercerts/docs/docs/whitepaper/hypercerts-definition.md

 ---
-title: Hypercerts definition
+title: Hypercerts: a New Primitive for Impact Funding Systems
 id: definition
-sidebar_position: 4
+sidebar_position: 3
 ---

 ### Defining hypercerts